hs95blue/hs95blue.github.io/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

-Charles Lavoie is a senior developer from Vilnius, Lithuania.
-After graduating from The College with a degree in **Computer Science**, he worked for three small web shops where he honed his development skills and love for JavaScript.
+Hyunsik Lee is a junior developer from Bucheon, Korea.
+After graduating from The College with a degree in **Computer Science**, he worked for 18 months at a company and he honed his development skills.

-His work has been recognized by Communication Arts, IBM, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport. **Net** magazine named him a person to watch in 2018.
+Now he is preparing for a job.

+This blog is his development diary.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, Daniel authors the most influential JavaScript blog in Lithuania with over 100,000 page views a month.
-He lives in Vilnius with his beautiful wife, two boys and one girl.

 *Thank You for reading!*